 Many people swear by alternative acne treatments.
-But the American Academy of Dermatology (AAD) that "all-natural supplements" have not been shown to be effective, and some may even be harmful.
+But the American Academy of Dermatology (AAD) says that "all-natural supplements" have not been shown to be effective, and some may even be harmful.
 For example, the group cites an over-the-counter (OTC) acne supplement that contained more than 200 times the amount of selenium stated on the label.
 It caused a wide range of toxic reactions.
-The AAD also states that there is no evidence that any dietary regimen has an effect on acne.
+The AAD also states that there is emerging research that suggests that high glycemic index diets (those high in processed carbs and sugar) and dairy (particularly skim milk) may be associated with acne.

 Alternative acne treatments haven't been well-studied.
 Therefore, sources such as the Natural Medicines Comprehensive Database typically offer only tepid recommendations.
 For instance, oral zinc supplements are rated as only "possibly effective."
-The same is true for topical preparations that contain zinc and erythromycin.
+The same is true for topical preparations that contain zinc.
 Until there is better research, it's impossible to say which alternative acne treatments work and which ones don't.

 The Rationale for Alternative Acne Treatments

 Conventional acne treatments don't always work for everyone.
 They can also cause side effects ranging from skin irritation to birth defects.
 Another concern, since antibiotics are used in so many conventional acne treatments, is antibiotic resistance.
 A study in the U.K. reported that more than one out of every two acne patients treated with antibiotics carried resistant strains of two different bacteria often found on the skin.